camptocamp/papyrus/docs/index.rst

 (Installing Papyrus in an isolated ``virtualenv`` is recommended.)

+You may want to install ``simplejson`` as well.
+This dependency is not required but it provides more functionnalities than the ``json`` module from the standard library like the possibility to parse float numbers as Decimal.
+``papyrus`` can use such options if ``simplejson`` is present.

 Most of the time you'll want to make Papyrus a dependency of your Pyramid application.
 For that add ``papyrus`` to the ``install_requires`` list defined in the Pyramid application ``setup.py``.
 Example::